Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We use data from major blockchain networks to investigate the impact of significant shocks to blockchain consensus decentralization.
-Specifically, we analyze three policy-related, infrastructure-related, and technical shocks in the blockchain industry, and our findings strongly suggest that resource flexibility plays a significant role in the decentralization dynamics of blockchains and enables sustained blockchain consensus decentralization.
+Specifically, we analyze three policy-related, infrastructure-related, and technical shocks in the blockchain industry, and our findings strongly suggest that resource flexibility plays a significant role in the decentralization dynamics of blockchains and enables sustained blockchain consensus decentralization across the blockchains we study.
+These findings are consistent with the resource flexibility framework (Section~\ref{sec_theory}): systems whose consensus resources have lower asset specificity can reallocate more flexibly and recover faster from disruptions.
+As Figure~\ref{fig_lag_comparison} illustrates, Bitcoin's reliance on specialized hardware for PoW consensus made it more vulnerable to policy shocks, whereas Solana's PoS mechanism allowed for a more agile response to infrastructure disruptions.

-The results indicate a statistically and economically significant influence of resource flexibility on the sustained decentralization of blockchain consensus.
-The difference is apparent when we juxtapose the time-lagged effects of the natural experiments in Figure~\ref{fig_lag_comparison}.
-The China crypto mining ban led to a notable decline in Bitcoin's decentralization, while the Hetzner shutdown of Solana nodes illustrated the greater resilience of more resource-flexible consensus mechanisms.
-Our results suggest that the nature of the shocks, combined with the inherent design of the blockchains, played a crucial role in determining their decentralization trajectories.
-In particular, Bitcoin, with its reliance on specialized hardware for PoW consensus, faced challenges in adapting to policy shocks, whereas Solana's PoS mechanism allowed for a more agile response to infrastructure disruptions.
-While we have robust evidence on the immediate effects of these shocks, further analysis may elucidate the long-term implications and user behaviors in response to these events.